Points

 The Qdrant API supports two ways of creating batches - record-oriented and column-oriented.
 Internally, these options do not differ and are made only for the convenience of interaction.

-Create points with REST API :
+Create points with batch:

 PUT /collections/{collection_name}/points